 Vedanta teaches a way of self-knowledge that does not require any beliefs.
 It says we must first know ourselves in order to arrive at true knowledge of anything.
 This requires looking beyond body and mind to the core awareness within us.
 Vedanta employs a strict rational approach allied with introspection, yoga and meditation to enable us to directly perceive our own consciousness that is universal in nature.

-The Vedantic view is simple – the entire universe dwells within your own heart.
-Your true self is one with the self of all.
-All the powers of the universe belong to each one of us as energies of love and wisdom.
+The Vedantic view is simple – the entire universe dwells within your own heart, the core of your being beyond body and mind.
+Your true Self is one with the self of all.
+All the powers of the universe belong to each one of us as energies of unbounded love and wisdom.

-We have moved from materialist views to a high tech view of reality as energy and information.
+We have moved from materialist and mechanistic views of reality to a high tech view of reality as energy and information.
 Vedanta takes us to a yet higher level of the universe as a manifestation of consciousness.